z3nth10n/z3nth10n.github.io/_posts/schedule/2019-03-31-configuring-custom-domains-github-pages-part-1.md

 ---
 layout: post
 section-type: post
-title: How to schedule posts in Jekyll
+title: Configuring custom domains on Github Pages (Part 1)
 date:   2019-03-31 22:00:00 +0100
 categories: tutorial
 language: en
 locale: 'en'
 permalink: "/:language/:year/:month/:day/configuring-custom-domains-github-pages-part-1.html"
 ---

+## How to configure Github Pages to use a custom domain with Cloudflare?

 In this tutorial I will show you how to configure a domain with [name.com](https://name.com) and use in your Jekyll website with [Cloudflare](https://cloudflare.com).